funkonymous/GGI_GA/README.md

 ### Active development

 1. Accelerate and optimize the algorithm, preferably on GPUs
+2. Implement a more efficient parsing method
-2. Create random negative data
+3. Create random negative data
-3. Integrate the software in a library
+4. Integrate the software in a library

 ### TODO list